iHealthKit/EAT/README.md

 EAT
 ===

-Tool that shows the meal-plan for the Pater-Rupert-Mayer-Gymnasium in Pullach, Munich, Germany
+iOS App that shows the meal-plan for the Pater-Rupert-Mayer-Gymnasium in Pullach, Munich, Germany